OpenArabicPE/slides/2018-turkologentag/2018-09-20-turkologentag-slides.md

 ## Outline of today's paper

-1. Introduction: the promised wasteland of *digitised* Arabic
+1. Introduction: the promised wasteland of *digitised* Arabic periodicals
 2. OpenArabicPE: making truly *digital* editions
 3. First attempts to map the late Ottoman ideosphere of *Bilād al-Shām*

 # 1. Introduction: the promised wasteland of *digitised* Arabic periodicals